luiz7727/luiz7727/README.md

 ### Hello Guys 👋

 - 🔭 I’m currently working on my studies
-- 🌱 I’m currently learning: C# with Unity
+- 🌱 I’m currently learning: Java
 - 👯 I’m looking to collaborate on: nowadays nothing
 - 💬 Ask me about: How was my day
 - ⚡ Fun fact: life is small